restoration and rehabilitation

 The Ocean Watch network in Goa is a unique one.
 Established in 2017, it is a collaborative public-private partnership set up by Terra Conscious, Goa State Forest Department and Drishti Marine Services.
 The network has trained lifeguards all along the coast to handle stranded sea turtles and cetaceans (dolphins, porpoises and whales) and collect data for the same.
 It is a robust network of concerned citizens working together to save Goa’s marine denizens.

 The number of stranded animals recorded by this network is immense, with over 400 cases reported in the first 5 years.
-The next step would be to incorporate a veterinary component to address the injuries and diseases suffered by the stranded animals.
+The next step was to incorporate a veterinary component to address the injuries and diseases suffered by the stranded animals.
 In 2021, ReefWatch began providing veterinary support to the network, conducting necropsies, collecting samples, and creating a protocol for the treatment of stranded marine megafauna.
-From the period of March 2021 to March 2023, the ReefWatch team has conducted 124 post mortems and gut analyses on turtles, dolphins and pelagic birds, and handled 143 cases of live strandings across the state.
+From the period of March 2021 to March 2024, our team has conducted over 200 post-mortems and gut analyses on turtles, dolphins and pelagic birds and handled 272 cases of live strandings across the state.

 This network is particularly active l during the monsoon period.
 The highest number of strandings are reported in June, most of them live sea turtles with injuries.
 Many turtles were observed to have injuries potentially caused by ghost nets, such as cut and severed flippers.